MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 > For the Stable Channel, updates will roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 130.0.2849.56: October 24, 2024

+Fixed various bugs and performance issues.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#october-24-2024).

+### Fixes

+- Fixed an issue which prevented some browser extensions using the `chrome.storage.managed` API from functioning correctly.

+### Announcement

+- Support non-special scheme URLs.
+In Microsoft Edge Stable Version 130.0.2849.46 support for Non-special scheme URLs was enabled.
+(Previously, the URL parser didn't support non-special URLs.
+The parser parses non-special URLs as if they had an opaque path, which is not aligned with the URL standard.)
+For more information, see [Support Non-Special Scheme URLs](http://bit.ly/url-non-special).

+  Users have found that Edge breaks URL parsing for external applications.
+Repro steps include having a web application that calls into a custom protocol and launches a URL that might be affected by this change in URL parsing.
+We reverted this change to allow admins and developers to have more time to update.
+The feature will be enabled in a future Microsoft Edge version.

 ## Version 130.0.2849.52: October 22, 2024